 Pronunciation: Mar-ta No-vitz-ka (she/her)

-Outside of work, Marta enjoys spending her time actively, be it nature walks (always with a podcast in her ears), swimming, or Ceilidh dancing.
+Outside of work, Marta enjoys spending her time actively, be it weightlifting, nature walks (always with a podcast in her ears), swimming, or Ceilidh dancing.
 She's also the first to try exciting vegan-friendly eateries, a keen dog spotter, and an avid reader.

 Meg leads on SOS-UK's inclusion and climate justice work, which aims to transform the sustainability and environment sector, through recognising the role of education as a powerful tool for societal and systemic change.
 This work includes the newly launched RACE report and creating a progression pipeline to support people from under-represented groups to be part of the journey to climate justice.
 We know the climate crisis implicates those least responsible the most, therefore we are working to change that through this organisational aim of SOS-UK.